enthdegree/kobo-emacs/README.md

 On the kobo we run `source opt/env.sh` then `./configure [...]; make; make install`.

   - ncurses-6.3
-    - For this we need a `/usr/bin/install` that works... see the NiLuJe usbnet config comment above.
+    - For this we need a `/usr/bin/install` that works... see the usbnet config comment above.
     -
     ```
     ./configure --prefix="$BUILD_SYSROOT" CFLAGS="$CFLAGS" LDFLAGS="$LDFLAGS" \